oasis-open-projects/documentation/guides/planning-and-facilitating-meetings.md

 Some Open Projects record their meetings and publish those recordings, but not everyone has time to watch a 30-60 minute video.
 So it is important to take written meeting minutes for the sake of transparency and accessibility.

 Meeting minutes do not need to include every detail of a discussion but at a minimum should record attendance, votes and other decisions as well as action items and who is responsible for those.
+You can find [a template here](../templates/meeting-minutes-template.md).
+The template can be modified to mirror your PGB's needs.

 # Checklist for successful meeting: